hiend0/Network-Plus-Part-1/Module 5/Physical Labs/identify-ipv6-addresses.md

 - What does it indicate about the network regarding IPv6 global unicast, unique-local, or gateway address?
 Answer:

+   Each addresses indicate in how devices within an IPv6 network interact with eachother and with external networks.

 - What kind of IPv6 addresses did you find using ipconfig /all?
 Answer:

+   Link-local, Global Unicast, Default Gateway, and DNS Servers.

 ## Reflection Questions